YHKimGithub/OAT-OSN/README.md

 ### Input Features
 We provide the Kinetics pre-trained feature of THUMOS'14 dataset.
-The extracted features can be downloaded from [link will be added soon].
+The extracted features can be downloaded from [link](https://yonsei-my.sharepoint.com/:u:/g/personal/younghwikim_o365_yonsei_ac_kr/ET18krhqroNBrKbFq3ranWgB96aURUwPqzb4kMmYFY-tOw?e=tpltyN).
 Files should be located in 'data/'.
 You can also get the feature files from [here](https://github.com/wangxiang1230/OadTR).

 ### Trained Model
-The trained models that used Kinetics pre-trained feature can be downloaded from [link will be added soon].
+The trained models that used Kinetics pre-trained feature can be downloaded from [link](https://yonsei-my.sharepoint.com/:u:/g/personal/younghwikim_o365_yonsei_ac_kr/ETPd2jCvj59DkbLmYKmsviQBVtRoarWZfaWVn06UFwrLkQ?e=cRRzYD).
 Files should be located in 'checkpoints/'.

 ### Training Model by own